openfoamdotcom/openfoam/README.md

+## Unofficial Copy

+This is an unofficial copy https://develop.openfoam.com/Development/openfoam.
+The main purpose of this copy is so I can play around with building on mac with CMake.

 ## About OpenFOAM

 OpenFOAM is a free, open source CFD software [released and developed by OpenCFD Ltd since 2004](http://www.openfoam.com/history/).
 It has a large user base across most areas of engineering and science, from both commercial and academic organisations.
 OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics.